 CREA S4300.
 Paris Then and Now: Circles of Influence.
 4 pts.
 Stacy D’Erasmo and Sonya Chung.

 Please note that the documents below are for Summer 2012 and are provided for credit purposes and as a sample.
 Do not use the information below to purchase tickets or make weekend travel plans.
-Information for 2013 will be provided after admission to the program.

 This course consists of both a writing workshop and a cross-genre seminar exploring the extremely robust artistic traffic in and through Paris in the last century.
 In the seminar section of the course, we will take a look at the modernist, the writers of Negritude, the groundbreaking nouveau romanistes, and some of the many writers who have used Paris as setting and inspiration.
 In the workshop section of the course, we will discuss students’ fiction, poetry, and nonfiction, and explore how individual work transforms under the Parisian influence.